 National parks welcome people who want to spend days isolated and surrounded by nature, but they’re also good for families and friendly for newbies to the great outdoors.
 Regardless of the kind of traveler you are, the complimentary newspaper and map you pick up at the visitors’ center will help you plan your visit by highlighting the must-do and must-see activities.

 A scenic driving tour with stops at the overlooks will keep you on the tourist path, but it is one of the best ways to become acquainted with the layout of a park.
 Scenic drives also give you the opportunity to see some of the best views without having to stray far from the car.
 Glacier National Park’s Going-to-the-Sun Road and the drive along the Grand Canyon’s South Rim are two examples of popular scenic drives, though both can be crowded during high season.

 If you’d like to get a little closer to nature, thousands of miles of hiking trails cross the parks.
 These trails—which range from short, paved interpretive paths to strenuous, unmarked, multi-day treks—are a good way to get off the main road.
 Most parks have a nice mix of short and long trails, and several parks also offer backcountry hiking options as well.
-Backcountry hiking and camping usually require a special permit and each park has different requirements regarding time, fees and reservations; check each park’s backcountry regulations in advance of traveling to the park, as backcountry permits in popular parks sell out fast.
+Backcountry hiking and camping usually requires a special permit, and each park has different requirements regarding time, fees and reservations.
+Check each park’s backcountry regulations in advance of traveling to the park, as backcountry permits in popular parks sell out fast.